YumenoG/pycashaccount/README.md

 ## Status / ToDo

 It is very basic still.
+Please file an issue if you have additional use cases for it.

 - ~~OP_RETURN output for electron-cash op_return markdown~~
 - ~~OP_RETURN hex-like output~~